TACC/Core-CMS-Custom/README.md

 3. Django CMS:
     1. Open http://0.0.0.0:8000/.
-    2. Login with the credentials from step 2.
+    2. Login with the credentials defined in step 2.
-    3. Create one CMS page.
+    3. Create one CMS page.\
         (With "New page" highlighted, click "Next" button.)
         - This page will automatically be your local homepage.

 > **Note**